-One of the perks of this account is that it’s completely online, which means lower fees and higher interest rates than brick-and-mortar counterparts, plus it pays a 0.10% annual percentage yield (APY) on all balances.
+One of the perks of this account is that it’s completely online, which means lower fees and higher interest rates than brick-and-mortar counterparts, plus it pays an annual percentage yield (APY) on all balances.

 There are no fees or minimum amounts of deposit required to open the Capital One online account.
 It’s straightforward to set up; you can do it using a simple app on your phone—no appointment or waiting in line needed.

 Capital one mobile banking app requires each teen to have an adult co-owner of the banking account, and they both receive separate login information.

 After opening the account, the teens will receive a Capital One Mastercard debit card for kids and will be able to withdraw money from the 40,000 Capital One/ Allpoint ATMs for free.